 What are some types of coaching styles in management?

-Some types of coaching styles in management are:
+Listed below are some types of coaching styles in management.

 1. Transformational Coaching: Focuses on inspiring and motivating employees to achieve potential by aligning personal goals with organizational objectives.